top of page

 Components of Fitness Poster

 All six of these fitness components are important for students to develop so they can participate in a variety of movement activities and sports.
+These components are crucial for enhancing physical performance in skill-related fitness, which includes activities that help develop manipulative skills such as handling objects with hands, feet, or other body parts.
 The PE Super Friend visuals highlighted below allow for a better understanding of each component concept.

 Agility